typora/support.typora.io/_posts/2021-11-21-activation.md

 Once you used a license code, **same email address** should be used for future activations, so, please confirm you inputed your valid email address.

 When you activate Typora, the Typora copy in your account on your current machine is activated.
 If you switch to different accounts, or different devices, you will need to activate typora for this account.
-One license code can be used to activate 3 devices at most at one time, different accounts on one machine is counted as separated devices.
+One license code can be used to activate 3 devices at most at one time, different accounts and operation system on one machine is counted as separated devices.

 ## Register / Activate Typora